DIAGNijmegen/website-content/website-anes/content/pages/about.md

 The above challenges were among the reasons for drafting the Integrated Care Agreement (IZA), a joint multi-year plan describing a major transition in healthcare and its organization.
 The cornerstone of the IZA is appropriate care: value-driven, centered around and with the patient, at the right place, physically when necessary, and digitally when possible.
 Appropriate care focuses on health instead of illness and emphasizes prevention.

 Additionally, the Ministry of Health, Welfare, and Sport outlined several missions in the 2024-2027 mission document, which will guide the (organization of) healthcare in the coming years.
 These are:
  - **Central Mission**: By 2040, all people in the Netherlands will live at least five years longer in good health, and the health disparities between the lowest and highest socioeconomic groups will have decreased by 30%.
  - **Mission 1**: By 2040, the disease burden caused by unhealthy lifestyles and unhealthy environments will have decreased by 30%.
  - **Mission 2**: By 2030, healthcare will be organized 50% more (or more often) in people’s own living environments, together with their (social) network.
  - **Mission 3**: By 2030, the proportion of people with chronic illnesses or lifelong disabilities who can participate in society to their desired extent and ability will have increased by 25%.
  - **Mission 4**: By 2030, the quality of life for people with dementia will have improved by 25%.
  - **Mission 5**: By 2035, the population will be better protected against socially disruptive health threats.

-![Missions, outlined by the Ministry of Health, Welfare, and Sport]({{ IMGURL }}/images/general/missies.png)
+![Missions, outlined by the Ministry of Health, Welfare, and Sport]({{ IMGURL }}/images/general/missies.png) Figure 1.
+Missions, outlined by the Ministry of Health, Welfare, and Sport.

 ## UMCG: Koers25-Koers30
 Within the UMCG, the aforementioned challenges have been among the driving forces behind the development of **Koers25** and soon **Koers30**, with the mission: *Together, we push boundaries for a sustainable future of health*.
 The UMCG is a high-tech, specialized knowledge institution with deep roots in society and a strong connection to the University of Groningen.
 It serves as a unique engine of innovation in the fields of prevention, care, research, education, and training.
 Our work is meaningful to patients, citizens, partners in government and business, health insurers, students, and researchers worldwide.
 This gives the UMCG a special position and responsibility at the regional, national, and international levels.

 The vision of the UMCG is to provide groundbreaking and high-quality complex care for and by people in an integrated healthcare landscape.
 Moreover, in all our core tasks, we aim to act as an engine of innovation regionally, nationally, and internationally.
 The three priorities – **Healthy Ageing**, **a people-centered and value-driven approach**, and **data-informed working** – guide our actions in all our core activities.
 In everything we do, at every level of the organization, we keep these priorities in focus.
 We achieve this through five pillars:
  1. **Integrated networks for prevention, care, research, and education**
  2. **Discovering and innovating diagnostics and treatments**
  3. **Future-oriented education and training**
  4. **The UMCG as a sustainable and inspiring employer**
  5. **Being an agile and results-driven organization**

 ## Department of Anesthesiology
 Anesthesiological care encompasses comprehensive care for patients in the pre-hospital and perioperative phases, as well as (ambulatory) pain management.
 The focus is on safety, pain management, and maintaining physiological stability.
 The field integrates knowledge of anatomy, physiology, pharmacology, and psychology for the administration and management of anesthetics and other medications, addressing both acute and chronic pain.